LaffertyDev/Portal0/README.md

 4. Setup SSH Config so node resolves the SSH keys correctly
 5. On windows, don't forget to enable the `ssh-agent` windows service -- check services!
 6. On windows, don't forget to make a config identify file

+## Adding a View

+Too hands on, can automate this.

+1. Add `.hbs` file in `/views` directory
+2. Add link to URL in the `header.hbs` file
+3. Add route to express in `server.ts`
+4. Add compilation file to `build.js` file

+All of this could 100% be automated away.